dan-schel/node-db/docs/creating-a-new-database-model.md

 export const CRAYONS = CrayonModel.instance;
 ```

-If you have multiple models, why not put these constants in the same file.
+If you have multiple models, why not put these constants in the same file?
 That way, you'll have a central repository of all the database models in your app.
-Having the constants just makes them nicer to import and use, i.e. you can do `db.of(CRAYONS)` instead of `db.of(CrayonModel.instance)`.
+Having the constants also makes them nicer to import and use, i.e. you can do `db.of(CRAYONS)` instead of `db.of(CrayonModel.instance)`.

 ## Limitations